 Sikkim is cheaper for both Domestic and Foreign Travellers.
 Hardly you find any gourmet restaurants and fancy hotels.
-Small home run cafes and homestays are best to save money.
-With a few foreign backpackers coming in, hostel culture is evident in Sikkim, especially Gangtok.
-If you are travelling with the elderly, book rooms on the ground floor.
-Many hotels don’t have elevators.
+Small home-run cafes and homestays are best to save money here.
+With many foreign backpackers coming in, hostel culture is evident in Sikkim, especially Gangtok.
+If you are travelling with the elderly, book rooms on the ground floor as most hotels, don’t have elevators.

 We stayed in places mostly like this during our Sikkim bike trip.
 Cost: 600Rs/Room for 3

 North-East states of India are safer and cleaner in general.
 So Sikkim is safe for all kinds of travellers.
 Sahana and my sister travelled all over Sikkim and had the best time.
 I have been on the remote roads of Sikkim.
 All I received was love and help.